 Brazilian Cunha wins women's 5K open water at world titles

-Brazilian Cunha wins women's 5K open water at world titlesSilver medalist Aurelie Muller of France reacts after the women's 5km open water swim at the World Swimming Championships in Yeosu, South Korea, Wednesday, July 17, 2019.
-(AP Photo/Mark Schiefelbein)

-GWANGJU, South Korea (AP) -- Ana Marcela Cunha improved on her already impressive career in open-water swimming at the world championships with a win in the 5-kilometer race on Wednesday.
+GWANGJU, Korea, Republic Of — Ana Marcela Cunha improved on her already impressive career in open-water swimming at the world championships with a win in the 5-kilometre race on Wednesday.

 It was the 27-year-old Brazilian's fourth gold and 10th medal overall at the world championships since 2011.

+Toronto's Kate Sanderson was the top Canadian, finishing 24th.
+Victoria's Chantel Jeffrey was 28th.

-Cunha has won the 25-kilometer race three times at the worlds, but this was her first gold at the 5-kilometer distance.
-Her previous best finishes over five kilometers were bronze medals at Barcelona in 2013 and at Budapest in 2017.
+Cunha has won the 25-kilometre race three times at the worlds, but this was her first gold at the 5-kilometre distance.
+Her previous best finishes over five kilometres were bronze medals at Barcelona in 2013 and at Budapest in 2017.

-On Sunday, Cunha finished fifth in the 10-kilometer race to earn a Tokyo Olympics berth for 2020.
-At the Olympics, only the 10-kilometer distances for men and women will be staged.
+On Sunday, Cunha finished fifth in the 10-kilometre race to earn a Tokyo Olympics berth for 2020.
+At the Olympics, only the 10-kilometre distances for men and women will be staged.

 Moore was thrilled with her tie for the bronze medal at her first world titles.